 Electric Poultry Net Fencing

-Electrified net fencing is sometimes necessary to stop stubborn predators or to keep chicken inside when they must be fenced rather tightly.
+Electrified net fencing is sometimes necessary to stop stubborn predators or to keep chicken inside when they must be fenced tightly.

 It’s more expensive than using simple wire fences, and if left in the same place for too long, grass will grow through the bottom wires, making it almost impossible to remove.
 Still, it has its uses.